 11.6.1 Schedule 1 details the requirement and notification process for entering into contracts.

-11.6.2 The provisions of Schedule 1 do not remove the requirement for the LHB to comply with Standing Orders, SFIs or to obtain any other consents or approvals required by law for the transactions concerned.
+11.6.2 The provisions of Schedule 1 do not remove the requirement for the JCCT to comply with Standing Orders, SFIs or to obtain any other consents or approvals required by law for the transactions concerned.

 Planning